 Claiming contractor expenses for use of home as office

-Contractors working from home can claim expenses for using part of their home as an office’.
-This article discusses if claims should be made, what the rules are, and what can be claimed.
+When starting out as a contractor, using your home as an office can be a great way to lower the overall cost of doing business.
+Luckily contractors working from home can claim expenses for having part of their home used as an office.
+This guide discusses if claims should be made, what the rules are, and what can be claimed

 Avoid raising alarm bells with the Inland Revenue